 Time for Edith and Thomas

 Edith Gihnnyl is interesting in that she has a unique physical location in King’s Lynn.
-And her story has been known to feature in the tales narrated by the occasional Town Guide hoping to generate interest in her or his fellow travellers.
+And her story has been known to feature in the tales narrated by Town Guides hoping to generate interest in their fellow travellers.
 And yet, although she is part of Lynn’s mythology, like many myths, she doesn’t actually exist, and never did.

 A Gunsmith and Clockmaker